mateoespinosa/rem/README.md

                         itself.
 ```

-One can run the tool by manually inputing the dataset information as command-line arguments or by providing a YAML config containing the experiment parameterization as the following example:
+One can run the tool by manually inputing the dataset information as command-line arguments or by providing a YAML config containing the
+experiment parameterization as the following example: (Note that generating XOR data of your choosing can be done using `make_xor_data.py` script.)
 ```yaml
 # The directory of our training data.
 Can be a path relative to the caller or
 # an absolute path.